Reduced classes and curve counting on surfaces I: theory: Introduction

 Condition \eqref{condition2} is a transversality assumption on the moduli space of surfaces $S$.
-It asks that the $h^{2,0}(S)$-equations $\int_\beta\sigma_i=0$ cutting out the Noether-Lefschetz locus are transverse to $0$ (here the $\sigma_i$ are a basis for $H^{2,0}(S)$).
+It asks that the $h^{2,0}(S)$ equations cutting out the Noether-Lefschetz locus

+are transverse to $0$.
 In particular if the moduli space of surfaces is smooth, it asks that the Noether-Lefschetz locus be smooth of the expected codimension $h^{2,0}(S)$.
 For example, we note that for degree $d \geq 4$ surfaces $S\subset\PP^3$, it is \emph{almost always} satisfied in a precise sense \cite[Section 3]{Ki}.

 \textbf{Method.} We embed $S$ as the central fibre of an \emph{algebraic twistor family}\footnote{This is an outrageous abuse of notation, motivated by the $S=K3$ case where it is a first order neighbourhood of the central fibre in the twistor family used in \cite{BL1}.
 It should also be noted that the family is not canonical, but involves choices.} Here $B$ is a first order Artinian neighbourhood of the origin in a certain $h^{0,2}(S)$-dimensional family of first order deformations of $S$.